Port Union, Toronto: Recreation

 Port Union is home to several municipal parks operated by the Toronto Parks, Forestry and Recreation Division.
 Major parks in the neighbourhood include Adams Park, which is located on Lawson road.
 It is a very popular park.
 Adams Park has a toboggan hill in the winter, a soccer field in the summer, and two playgrounds.
 It also includes two baseball diamonds that are regularly used by neighborhood youth.

-Centennial Park, a park that contains a grassy area with a children's playground, located next to the sports fields at Centennial Road Junior Public School at 225 Centennial Road.
+Centennial Park, a park that contains a grassy area with a children's playground, is located next to the sports fields at Centennial Road Junior Public School at 225 Centennial Road.
 This should not be confused with the major recreational facility located in the former city of Etobicoke.